-Please note that this is not an in-depth review but a Quick Impression of these two streamers with the aim of providing a high-level (overall) comparison of their features and performance.
-For this comparison, I will use the Secondary Audio System with an Accuphase DP-430 CD player as DAC, an Accuphase E-270 integrated amplifier, and Xavian Perla Esclusiva speakers.
+Please note that this is not an in-depth review but a Quick Impression of these two streamers to provide a high-level (overall) comparison of their features and performance.
+I will use the Secondary Audio System with an Accuphase DP-430 CD player as DAC, an Accuphase E-270 integrated amplifier, and Xavian Perla Esclusiva speakers for this comparison.

-The Roon Core is on a Grimm MU1 server while the MinimServer core for UPnP is on an Antipodes Oladra server.
-Both servers are in the other room, connected via identical power cables and ethernet cables, to the same network switch.
+The Roon Core is on a Grimm MU1 server, while the MinimServer core for UPnP is on an Antipodes Oladra server.
+Both servers are in the other room, connected via identical power- and ethernet cables to the same network switch.

 Auralic Aries G1

-The Aries G1 is not the latest/current model but the one just prior to that.
+The Aries G1 is not the latest/current model but is still relatively recent.
 Nevertheless, it offers much the same performance and features as the current model.
 The unit accepts various streaming formats such as DLNA, Spotify, Qobuz, Tidal, Apple Music, Airplay, Bluetooth, and, importantly, Roon.
-With right considered the industry standard, I personally prefer Roon which works very well with the Aries G1, and this is how I will use it for this test.
-The Aries G1 has no built-in DAC and offers digital AES/EBU, S/PDIF Coax, S/PDIF TOSlink, and USB outputs of which I will use the latter via a CAD USB 1 cable.
+With right considered the industry standard, I personally prefer Roon, which works very well with the Aries G1, and this is how I will use it for this test.
+The Aries G1 has no built-in DAC and offers digital AES/EBU, S/PDIF Coax, S/PDIF TOSlink, and USB outputs, of which I will use the latter via a CAD USB 1 cable.

 The Lumin T3 is the current model and it includes the company’s latest processing system to provide upsampling/downsampling (even to DSD) and Leedh digital volume control, which works for both the analog and digital outputs.
 The unit accepts extended UPnP AV (OpenHome), Spotify, Tidal, Airplay, and Roon.
 The T3 offers S/PDIF on BNC and USB digital outputs, of which I will use the latter via a CAD USB 1 cable.
 I used it with fixed volume and no upsampling.
 The unit also has a built-in DAC built around Dual ESS SABRE32 ES9028Pro DAC chips.
 I will use it via CAD USB 1 cable and Driade Flow Link Reference 808 XLR interlinks and will swap these between the T3 and the DP-430 to compare their DAC sections.

-The T3 was stacked on top of the Auralic for convenience and both were powered with the same Belden 19364 cables with Bals schuko and Oyaide C-004 and allowed a couple of hours to warm up.
-Using a reference Qobuz downloaded album (Till Bronner and Bob James – On Vacation) as well as a handful of loose tracks, I first listened to my default streamer for this system which is the Auralic using Roon.
+The T3 was stacked on top of the Auralic for convenience, and both were powered with the same Belden 19364 cables with Bals schuko and Oyaide C-004, allowing a couple of hours to warm up.
+Using a reference Qobuz downloaded album (Till Bronner and Bob James – On Vacation) and a handful of loose tracks, I first listened to my default streamer for this system, which is the Auralic using Roon.

-I suspected that the Lumin would sound best when used with its own app and MinimServer, or at least closest to its original intent, so that’s what I started with.
+I suspected the Lumin would sound best when used with its own app and MinimServer, or at least closest to its original intent, so I started with that.

 The Auralic, by comparison, is leaner and crisper in the bass and more open and direct in the midrange.
-In this respect, and for its deviating Roon performance, it leans toward the Grimm MU1’s sonic presentation.
+In this respect, it leans toward the Grimm MU1’s sonic presentation for its deviating Roon performance.